loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 == Compilation Target<CompilingCompilationTarget>
 When picking a compilation target there are always a lot of options, and for #ln, x86-64 was picked.
-While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convience, one ultimately sacrifices some control over things like the calling convention
-#todo[calling convention kan väljas i llvm] and memory allocation.
+While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convenience, one ultimately sacrifices some control over things like the calling convention and memory allocation.
-Due to #ln's CPS nature, tail call optimization is a must and while LLVM provides tools and syntax for this, a developer can not guarantee how the stack is handled when functions are called nor how arguments are passed to these functions.
+Due to #ln's CPS nature, tail call optimization is a must and while LLVM provides tools and syntax for this, a developer can not guarantee how the stack is handled when functions are called, nor how arguments are passed to these functions.
 For this explicit need of control x86-64 was determined to be a fitting choice.

-Utilizing the flexibity given by x86-64, #ln gains a lot of control over how the calling convention is implemented and how the stack, registers and memory in general is used.
+Utilizing the flexibility given by x86-64, #ln gains a lot of control over how the calling convention is implemented and how the stack, registers and memory in general is used.
 In other words, it gives us the ability to have complete control over the language's Application Binary Interface (ABI).
 See @languageAbiChapter for details about that.

-Similarily to other languages #ln uses stack frames for function calls, but unlike other languages, #ln only uses one stack frame during normal execution.
+Similarly to other languages #ln uses stack frames for function calls, but unlike other languages, #ln only uses one stack frame during normal execution.
-This is possible due to the finegrained control x86-64 gives a developer and the fact that #ln is written in CPS.
+This is possible due to the fine grained control x86-64 gives a developer and the fact that #ln is written in CPS.
 Every function call can be tail call optimized because they always end with calling another function.